FCSplayz/VectorTyping/README.md

   [VTLL](LICENSE.md) and the [UCL](https://unity.com/legal/licenses/unity-companion-license).

-- By contributing to the library, including, but not limited to, providing code changes, bug fixes, or other modifications, you agree that your contributions fall under the same copyrights and open-source nature of the library.
+- By contributing to the library, including, but not limited to, providing code changes, bug fixes, or any other modifications, you agree that your contributions fall under the same copyrights and open-source nature of the library.
 You grant the maintainers and other contributors the right to use, modify, and distribute your contributed code under the terms of the [VTLL](LICENSE.md).